AMS Newsletter

 To help keep our school community healthy, please:

 We appreciate your partnership in helping prevent the spread of illness.
-Please reach out to the me at sarahlapointe@abingtonps.org or 781-982-2170 x4302 if you have any questions.
+If you are unsure whether your child’s records are complete, please reach out to the me at sarahlapointe@abingtonps.org or 781-982-2170 x4302 if you have any questions.

 Thank you for your continued support.